shehan-welagedara/gps-bus-tracker-icbt/README.md

 1. **GPS Module**: Installed in each CTB bus to track its real-time location.
 2. **Microcontroller**: Controls the operation of the GPS module and interfaces with other hardware components.
-3. **GSM/GPRS Module**: Enables communication between the microcontroller and the central server using cellular networks.
-4. **Power Supply**: Provides electrical power to the GPS module, microcontroller, and GSM/GPRS module.
+3. **Power Supply**: Provides electrical power to the GPS module, microcontroller, and GSM/GPRS module.
-5. **Antenna**: Connected to the GSM/GPRS module to enhance signal reception for reliable communication.
-6. **Enclosure**: Houses the hardware components and protects them from environmental factors such as dust, moisture, and vibration.
+4. **Enclosure**: Houses the hardware components and protects them from environmental factors such as dust, moisture, and vibration.

 ## Technologies Used